dullroar/ten-steps-to-linux-survival/Step07.md

 user account may not have access to these tools.
 On many systems network commands are considered "system" or privileged commands and are restricted.

-One way to run restricted commands is to log in as a "elevated" or privileged user, such as `root`.
+One way to run restricted commands is to log in as an "elevated" or privileged user, such as `root`.
 But this is frowned on, and many distros today rely on the [`sudo`](http://linux.die.net/man/8/sudo) command to act as a way for a normal user to signal they want to escalate their privileges temporarily, presuming they are allowed to do so, which is usually indicated by being a member of